 - 5.2.2 Racing Order.
 The starting order of the members of each team shall be decided by one of the three following methods: - 5.2.2.1 The starting order of the members of each team shall be decided by that team's coach.
 Coaches shall submit their team's starting order to the meet director with their entries.
 Coaches shall have the option of passing any rounds if the entry is short of maximum.
 The top 30 finishers in the first run of the giant slalom and slalom will be reversed for establishing the starting order for the second run.
 All other starters in the second run will start in order of their finish in the first run.
-Ties will be broken according to international and national standards. - 5.2.2.2 The starting order will be based on international or national ranking, using FIS or national (USSA) points. - 5.2.2.3 For individual competitions, the seed with the highest-ranked regional student-athletes shall be drawn randomly.
+Breaking ties will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 5.2.2.2 The starting order shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 5.2.2.3 For individual competitions, the seed with the highest-ranked regional student-athletes shall be drawn randomly.
 Subsequent student-athletes shall compete in order of regional rankings, alternating by region. - 5.2.3 The Draw/Seeding. - 5.2.3.1 For team competition, separate random drawings shall be made by rounds for each event.
 The coach has the option of determining the order of competitors.
 This option of exchanging their starting position must be exercised at the time of the draw. - 5.2.3.2 For individual competitions, the first seed shall be drawn randomly.
 Subsequent student-athletes shall compete in order of regional rankings, alternating by region. - 5.2.4 Race Numbers.
 Race numbers shall be issued for each event. - 5.2.5 Procedure for Start.
-The procedure for start shall comply with international and national standards. - 5.2.6 Delayed Start.
-The procedure for delayed start shall comply with international and national standards. - 5.2.7 Determination of Finish.
-The procedure for determination of finish shall comply with international and national standards.
+The start procedure will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 5.2.6 Delayed Start.
+The procedure for delayed start will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 5.2.7 Determination of Finish.
+The procedure for determination of finish will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards.